MaxBrandtner/autovirt-listing-backend/README.md

 # autovirt listing backend

-The purpose of this script is to provide inputs for the front-end for an application, that will automate a large part of virtualization (especially setup).
+The purpose of this script is to provide inputs for the front-end of an application, that will automate a large part of virtualization (especially setup).

 ## dependencies
 **Arch**